gep13/gep13/input/blog/microsoft-second-shot-vouchers.md

 Title: Microsoft Second Shot Vouchers
 Published: 22/6/2010
 Tags:
-- Microsoft
+- microsoft
-- Prometric
+- prometric
-- Training
+- training
 ---

 If anyone is thinking about sitting a Microsoft Exam in the near future, you might want to think about taking advantage of the Microsoft Second Shot Voucher scheme.
 Details can be found here: